sitUboo/Yui/README.md

-Project Info to trigger a build
+Project Info to trigger a build.